JoleneKearse/oldtimey-kearse-vacations/README.md

 ## Challenges

+### Making Cloudinary images downloadable

+**Cloudinary** is simply easy to use, but that's a two-edged sword.
+Since it can do so much, it was initially challenging to find the *exact* functionality I wanted.

+I wanted a button to download images and fortunately it was as easy as modifying the url with `upload/fl_attachment,f_auto,q_auto/` rather than just `upload/i8`.
+I tossed that in a utility function & slapped it into an `onClick`.
+Bang boom done!

+### Getting my photos to shuffle ASAP

-I built my trusty `lib/photoUtils/shufflePhotos` function, which worked fantastically in _development_, but had this strange quirk where it always started with the same photo in _production_!
+I built my trusty `lib/photoUtils/shufflePhotos` function, which worked fantastic in _development_, but had this strange quirk where it always started with the same photo in _production_!

 After plenty of _Huh_?!?s, I learned a new thing about **Next JS**.
 My Gallery and Grid components were served **client-side**.
 This meant I was only calling `getPhotos` and `shufflePhotos` once per build.
 So, it was getting _baked into_ the HTML. 🤦‍♀️